githubpartners/microsoft-learn/github/github-codespaces/includes/4-githubdev-versus-GitHub-Codespaces.md

-In understanding GitHub Codespaces, it is also important we review github.dev, a free, lightweight editing experiences that runs entirely in your browser.

-It is important that you understand the differences between the two types of coding software before you choose which is the best fit for you or your organization.
+You're probably asking yourself, when should I use GitHub Codespaces and when should I use github.dev?

+You can use github.dev to simply navigate files and sources code repositories from GitHub, and make and commit code changes.
+You can open any repository, fork, or pull request in github.dev editor.

-The main difference between github.dev and GitHub Codespaces is that github.dev has no associated compute, so you won't be able to build and run your code or have terminal access.
+If you're wanting to do more heavy lifting like testing your code, you want to use GitHub Codespaces for that since github.dev has no compute associated with it.
+Because of this you won't be able to build and run your code or have terminal access.
 Meanwhile GitHub Codespaces you get the power of a persoanl Virtual Machine (VM) with terminal access, the same way you could use your local enviornment, just in the cloud.

-The github.dev editor provides many of the benefits of Visual Studio Code, such as search, syntax highlighting, and a source control view.
-You can also use Settings Sync to share your own VS Code settings with the editor.

-The github.dev editor runs entirely in your browser’s sandbox.
-The editor doesn’t clone the repository, but instead uses the GitHub Repositories extension to carry out most of the functionality that you will use.
-Your work is saved in the browser’s local storage until you commit it.
-You should commit your changes regularly to ensure that they're always accessible.

-You must be signed in to GitHub.com to use the github.dev editor.
+Let's review the differences between the two with the table below.

 ### Codespace vs. github.dev